duesenbek/java-mst-algorithms/README.md

 <img width="1184" height="195" alt="Снимок экрана 2025-10-24 233218" src="https://github.com/user-attachments/assets/b328cd47-6267-469a-a26d-493d0594ff17" />

-#### Key Performance Findings
+#### 🎯Key Performance Findings
-- ✅ Both algorithms produced identical MST costs - Correctness verified across all 11 graphs
+-  Both algorithms produced identical MST costs - Correctness verified across all 11 graphs
-- ⚡ Prim is 3.67x more efficient on average - 696 total operations vs 2,556 for Kruskal
+-  Prim is 3.67x more efficient on average - 696 total operations vs 2,556 for Kruskal
-- 📈 Kruskal shows consistent overhead - Operations ratio remains stable (2.9x-4.1x) across graph sizes
+-  Kruskal shows consistent overhead - Operations ratio remains stable (2.9x-4.1x) across graph sizes
-- 🎯 Prim scales better - More efficient growth pattern with increasing graph size
+-  Prim scales better - More efficient growth pattern with increasing graph size
-- 🔧 Recommendation - Use Prim for better performance, Kruskal when edge sorting is available or for sparse graphs
+-  Recommendation - Use Prim for better performance, Kruskal when edge sorting is available or for sparse graphs

 - Use results_summary.csv for exact totals:
   - Total Prim Operations = sum of prim_ops
   - Total Kruskal Operations = sum of kruskal_ops
   - Compare median/mean execution times and operations across size ranges.

-## How to Reproduce Results
+## 🔧How to Reproduce Results
 - Edit input.json to adjust datasets if needed.
 - Run the app to regenerate output.json and append to results_summary.csv.
 - Optionally aggregate or visualize results (e.g., spreadsheets or plotting tools).

-#### made for Design and Analysis of Algorithms course.
+#### 📝 made for Design and Analysis of Algorithms course.
-#### Astana IT University 2025
+#### 👥 Astana IT University 2025